ove/ove-docs/docs/INSTALLATION.md

 The ports are pre-configured to a list of common defaults, but can be changed based on end-user requirements.
 Each port or port-range is defined as a mapping `HOST_PORT:CONTAINER_PORT`.
 Only the host ports can be changed, and it is important to note that **container ports must not be changed**.

+#### Resolving port conflicts

+It is important to ensure all `HOST_PORT` values defined on the `docker-compose.ove.yml` and `docker-compose.assets.yml` files are not currently in use.
+If this is not the case, corresponding `HOST_PORT` values need to be changed.
+For example, if another [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) database exists on the host machine, it is most likely that the port `3306` could be in use.
+In such a situation, the [MariaDB](https://mariadb.org/) `HOST_PORT` needs to be changed on the `docker-compose.assets.yml` file.

 #### Environment variables

 Please note that the references to `Hostname (or IP address)` noted below should not be replaced with `localhost`, or the Docker hostname because these services need to be accessible from the client/browser.
 Please replace it with the `public hostname` or `IP address` of the `host machine`.
 For a local installation, the `host machine` refers to your own computer.
 For a server installation the `host machine` refers to the server on which the Docker environment has been setup.
-The default `port` numbers for OVE core, Tuoris, and other services are provided in the [Running OVE](#running-ove) section.
+The default `PORT` numbers for OVE core, Tuoris, and other services are provided in the [Running OVE](#running-ove) section.

 Before installing OVE you must configure the environment variables by editing the `docker-compose.ove.yml` file.
 The environment variables that can be configured are: